TinaWang98/ATB-Project/README.md

 When N is small, there is no significant difference in the space occupied by the two methods.

-##### Approximately at what value of N, if any, does the performance gap become significant?
+**2. Approximately at what value of N, if any, does the performance gap become significant?**

 When N is less than or equal to 100, the gap in execution time is tiny.
 When N is larger than 100, the gap is slightly significant.
 When N is over 1000, the gap is very significant.
 The Sieve of Eratosthenes method is faster.

 When N is very large, the Sieve of Eratosthenes method costs more memory than the brute force method.

-##### Do you think it was a good idea to benchmark the two algorithms in parallel?
-Why or why not?
+**3. Do you think it was a good idea to benchmark the two algorithms in parallel?
+Why or why not?**

 I think it's a good idea.